 So I did.
 And it went pretty great.

-I was super nervous going in this time.
-I don’t know why.
-I guess I just want so much to explain things in the right way and rally that little village of goodness in that class to understand from their hearts.
-This time Ms. Wells, her awesome Braille teacher, took the lead, and seriously, that woman is pure gold I tell you!
+I was nervous going in.
+I always want so much to explain things the right way and rally that little village of goodness in the class to truly understand.
+This time Ms. Wells, Lucy’s Braille teacher, took the lead, and that woman is pure gold.

-Then for 20 minutes or so the kids each got to figure out how to write their own names in Braille:
+For about twenty minutes the kids each got to figure out how to write their own names in Braille, and write a secret code if they wanted to.

-They got to experiment with the Brailler machines and type their names on there:
+They got to experiment with Brailler machines and type their names on them.

-They used blindfolds and also special goggles and try to decipher different things they were feeling in the books that Ms. Wells brought.
+They used blindfolds and special goggles to try to decipher things they were feeling in books Ms. Wells brought.

-I’m so grateful I get to be part of Lucy’s village…and that she has this amazing Ms. Wells and all the class teachers and kids through the years who are patient and full of love for her.
+I’m so grateful to get to be part of Lucy’s village, and so grateful for Ms. Wells and all the teachers and kids through the years who have been patient and full of love for her.

 Because that love makes all the difference.